-Edison's first home gets a facelift
+Edison Museum office gets facelift

-PPG Industrial Coatings spearheaded the project, aimed to “protect and beautify” the Thomas A. Edison Birthplace Museum at 9 N. Edison Drive by repainting and staining the house’s exterior, as well as some of its interior, all the while keeping Edison elementary students engaged, supporting their math and science education through the programs offered at the museum.
+PPG Industrial Coatings spearheaded the project, aimed to “protect and beautify” the Thomas A. Edison Birthplace Museum at 9 N. Edison Drive by repainting and staining the office’s exterior, as well as some of the Edison home’s interior, all the while keeping Edison elementary students engaged, supporting their math and science education through the programs offered at the museum.

 PPG, which operates a facility in Huron, has a corporate program called “Colorful Communities” in which the company provides volunteers and products along with financial contributions to bring “color and vitality” to communities throughout the world.